Sparrow Youth Leadership Course

-Sparrow Leaders Advanced (July 21-August 17, 2019) is accepting co-ed youth leadership candidates seeking an experience within the awe-inspiring nature and traditional territories of both British Columbia and the Yukon Territory.
+Sparrow Advanced Leaders (July 21-August 17, 2019) is accepting co-ed youth leadership candidates seeking an experience within the awe-inspiring nature and traditional territories of both British Columbia and the Yukon Territory.
+Sparrow Advanced Leaders will bring both Indigenous and non-Indigenous youth together to approach leadership from an Indigenous lens.
 Youth will visit and stay at UBC in Vancouver (Musqueam Nation), paddle the shorelines of the Sunshine Coast (Sechelt Nation), Whitehorse and Dawson City.
 The Leaders will also put their new outdoor and cultural awareness skills to the test as they canoe up the Yukon River, developing teamwork, endurance and a love for our beautiful environment.
 Register for Sparrow Leaders now to start your adventure!

 Sparrow Sisters and Sparrow Advanced Leaders participate, learn and grow from unique strength-based pillars influencing and informing their outdoor and cultural based leadership experience:

 - Sparrow’s Indigenous Roots (developing positive personal identity, family, culture and language, traditional knowledge).

 - Land and Water (expedition base, exploration, outdoor skills).